debdeepuw/Dirichlet_Laplace/README.md

 # Dirichlet_Laplace prior for optimal shrinkage

+Bhattacharya, Pati, Pillai and Dunson, 2015 published in the Journal of the American Statistical Association, 110 (512): 1479-1489.

 ## Objective: estimation of a high-dim sparse normal mean theta0

 Model: y ~ N(theta, I_n)